pydata/xarray/doc/api.rst

 .. currentmodule:: xarray

-See the :ref:`documentation page on testing <userguide.testing.hypothesis>` for a guide on how to use these strategies.
+See the :ref:`documentation page on testing <testing.hypothesis>` for a guide on how to use these strategies.

 .. warning::
     These strategies should be considered highly experimental, and liable to change at any time.